 However, in the most extreme cases, your babies might need surgical intervention.
 Luckily, modern science is now so advanced that even something this major and complicated can be easily dealt with, with the minimum of risk to you and your children.

-When were your twins delivered?
+When are Twins usually born?
 Did they come on time, or were they early?
 How did you deal with this, and how did it affect your twins?
-There’s sure to be mothers in similar situations, so any advice you can offer in our comments will be a great help to everyone.
+There’s sure to be mothers in similar situations, so any advice you can offer on the question when are twins usually born will be a great help to everyone.
 We encourage you to share everything you can, so any other moms going through tough times have the best information possible.